google/turbinia/docs/user/debugging.md

     executed from a Task.
 For example, Plaso generates its own log file, and that gets saved by the Task.
 As with the Task logs, these can be stored in GCS and retrieved with `gsutil`.
-*   If you have `STACKDRIVER_LOGGING` and/or `STACKDRIVER_TRACEBACK` enabled
-    in the config, the logs and/or traceback exceptions will also be logged into stackdriver in same project that Turbinia is configured to run in.
+*   If you have deployed Turbinia in GKE and/or have `STACKDRIVER_TRACEBACK` enabled in the config, the logs and/or traceback exceptions will also be logged into the Stackdriver Console of the same project that Turbinia is in.

 ## Request Debugging